NBA, Players’ Association Reach Agreement on New CBA

 Such situations will be referred to a three-physician panel (one appointed by NBA, one by NBPA, one by the other two appointees).
 The panel would clear the player for play only if, in their determination: (i) he is medically able and fit to play and (ii) playing doesn’t create a materially elevated risk of death.

 Wednesday’s agreement ensures there will be labor peace for at least the next six years, a huge victory for players and teams alike for a league that is flourishing in the wake of a massive new television deal and strong momentum generated over the past several seasons.
+A mouth swab drug test every now and then is a small price to pay compared to everything else that could happen without these agreements.
 It also provides certainty – something players and teams both covet, as they plan and prepare not only for the present but also for their futures.
 If league continues along its current trajectory, it should be a bright future indeed.